 The third thing to do is to redirect some of the energy you expend looking for love into pampering yourself.
 Instead of moping around feeling lonely, treat yourself the way you would want to be treated.
 Whether it’s a pedicure, a massage, a new item you’ve always wanted, or a relaxing bath (if you don’t want to spend any money), indulge in the wonder that is you.
 Long term, start eating better and ramp up that exercise routine.
 If you’re stressed out, take a vacation, even if it’s just staying at home to get some peace and quiet.
 Take care of yourself.
 When you do so, you will radiate with a glow that not only you will see, but others as well.

 Finally, don’t hate the day!
 Years ago I despised Valentine’s Day with a passion, because I rejected the idea of love and all men sucked.
 And I stuck to it.
 One year several of us wore all black on Valentine’s Day in protest.
 Nowadays, whether I’m in a relationship or not, I celebrate.
 There is love in the air, and the feeling is wonderful.
 This is one of a few days for many people when, out of a year of feeling unappreciated, they are shown gratitude.
 Not to mention, Valentine’s Day is not just for lovers; there are many others with whom you can share time or gifts.
 Perhaps taking a different perspective can be helpful.

 So in conclusion, try not to let outside forces influence you into feeling inferior because you are not with someone.
-Clean up your act so that you can attract the best mate possible.
+Clean up your act so that you can attract the best mate possible (you can also utilize our Desire Oil for this purpose).
 Be your own valentine and treat yourself well, and spread and receive love on Valentine’s Day even if it doesn’t come in the ‘traditional’ form.
 Being coupled up is a wonderful thing.
 Being alone can be the same.

 ~ Shelby Fizer